Mugen Souls

 Mugen Souls (圧倒的遊戯 ムゲンソウルズ, Attōteki Yūgi Mugen Souruzu) is a Japanese role-playing video game developed by Compile Heart with collaboration from GCREST and published in North America and the PAL regions by NIS America.
 Certain aspects of the original Western release were edited and some mini-games were disabled.

 A Nintendo Switch port, published by Eastasiasoft, was released in April 2023, with all of the content uncensored.
 A sequel titled Mugen Souls Z was released on April 25, 2013.

 Plot

 The main protagonist of Mugen Souls, Chou-Chou, plans to conquer the universe by subjugating the seven worlds it comprises, as she thinks the planets look pretty.
 Traveling from world to world with her trusty companion Altis, and loyal peon Ryuto, Chou-Chou aims to turn the heroes and demon lords of each world into her 'peons' (servants), saving the world from conflict in the process.

 Gameplay

 Gameplay revolves around exploration and turn-based, open-field combat (same as Hyperdimension Neptunia mk2 gameplay), and the game also includes mini games and customization.

 Release

 The Nintendo Switch port was released by Eastasiasoft on April 27, 2023.

 Reception

 The game was met with mixed reviews.
-The PlayStation 3 versio received "mixed or average" reviews according to review aggregator Metacritic.
+The PlayStation 3 version received "mixed or average" reviews according to review aggregator Metacritic.